 1.1.I.05 Incapable of caring for a child

-- there is a parenting order in force resulting in the person no longer caring for the child, or
+- there is a parenting order (within the meaning of the Family Law Act 1975) in force resulting in the person not providing care for the child, or

 - the person is deceased, or